anniehedgpeth/anniehedgpeth.github.io/_posts/2016-10-05-inspec-basics-9.markdown

 And there you go!
 That's a simple guide to attributes!

 # Concluding Thoughts
 I love this feature.
 It gives a lot of flexibility and control, and you can use it in a lot of different ways.
-The trick is to hardcode the attributes first to make sure it's working.
+The trick is to hard-code the attributes first to make sure it's working.

 So just a little job update - I'm loving it over here at 10th Magnitude.
 I'm learning so much.
 Sure, I ask some dumb questions from time to time, and I feel really dumb about them later, but I am in the perfect position to learn a ton. {{Feeling grateful}}